ClearBlade/ClearBlade-Patterns/Real Time Location Services/README.md

 - This Code Service will get executed every time there is a publish event from your device to the topic you specified in the trigger
 - ```var longitude``` and ```var latitude``` will contain the longitude and latitude sent by your device respectively.
 - The user can then apply business logic on the location coordinates within the Code Service itself.
+- The Code Service can be used to call Google's Geocoding, Geolocation, DistanceMatrix APIs if required.

 ## realTimeLocation-Data.js